sachin12000/calendar-app/README.md

 Built with React, MUI, Typescript and Firebase using the best software development practices.

 # How to set configuration values
-- Development build should work with default values.
+- Development build should work with the default values.
 But they can be modified if necessary.
   - The *webpack-dev-server* can acceessed at `localhost:3000` and the Firebase emulators also run at `localhost`
 - For the production build to work the *production* object in *configs.json* must be populated with correct values.
 - The following instructions describe how to modify settings if neccessary